 Candidates will be selected on the basis of their assessed capacity to successfully complete a programme at the doctoral level.
-In the ranking and selection of the candidates, special attention will be paid to previous study records, the quality of previously performed research or development work, especially at Master's level.
-Special consideration will also be given to the candidates proposed research area, supervision capacity and to the candidates' intention to be present and participate in the research environment.
+In the ranking and selection of the candidates, special attention will be paid to previous studies, especially to the quality of independently documented research or development projects completed at Master's level.
+Special consideration will be given to the candidates' subject knowledge in the proposed area and to their documented methodological knowledge.
+The highest ranking candidates will be interviewed.
+Special attention will also be given to the research proposal and the supervision capacity in the proposed area.